Newtown High School of the Performing Arts

 Co-Curricular Program

-The Co-Curricular Program is the name given to all Dance, Drama, Music and Technical companies and ensembles that run at the school.
-Entry to these companies is by audition during the first few weeks of Term 1.
+The Co-Curricular Program is the name given to all Dance, Drama, Music, Visual Arts and Technical Companies and Ensembles that run at the school.
+Entry to these companies is by audition during the first few weeks of Term 1 in 2024.

 Companies and Ensembles